Including music from Toy Story, Ratatouille, A Bug's Life and more.

 There’s usually a lot going on in an Octavian track, he’s an all-rounder pushing the boundaries of the hip-hop genre.
 Whether he’s singing mad catchy hooks, effortlessly rapping intricate bars or simply speaking over the beat, Octavian sounds nice … really nice.
 The production provided by him and members of his Essie Gang collective has been high calibre in each of his releases.
 Despite starting off with a low budget DIY approach to recording, the songs are slick, polished and expensive sounding.
 We have it on good authority that Octavian only makes bangers.

-Less than a year has passed since he blew up with his debut track Party Here, this was followed by a handful of critically acclaimed singles and just last week Octavian released SPACEMAN; a 14-track LP that has hip-hop fans exhilarated.
+Less than a year has passed since he blew up with his debut track Party Here, this was followed by a handful of critically acclaimed singles and earlier this year Octavian released SPACEMAN; a 14-track LP that has hip-hop fans exhilarated.
 There’s a wealth of variety in what we’ve heard so far and the beginnings of a signature sound.
-At a tight one minute and fifty-one seconds, new release Revenge is a good place to start as it showcases Octavian’s unique talents and gives a taste of what he’s all about.
+At a tight one minute and fifty-one seconds, Revenge is a good place to start as it showcases Octavian’s unique talents and gives a taste of what he’s all about.
 Octavian sounds like the future.
 Full stop.

 Born in France and raised in South East London, the 22-year-old has never been a fan of authority.
 He had a stint of homelessness as a teenager and dropped out of BRIT School having got in through a scholarship.
 Things changed fast when Drake endorsed Party Here on social media, the Toronto superstar even covered the song at a live performance.
 Despite only recently upgrading from his mate’s couch to live in his own flat, Octavian respectfully declined a co-sign offer from Drake’s label.
 Being as independent as possible while keeping creative control over his music and career is Octavian’s goal.